FREQUENTLY ASKED QUESTIONS

 Frequently Asked Questions

 Q. My child will start school in September.
-What can I do now to prepare her?
+What can I do now to prepare them?

 A. Here are a few suggestions that may or may not apply to your child:

-• Phase out the "Sippy Cup".
+Phase out the "Sippy Cup".
 We use regular cups at school so you may want to give your child some practice holding and using a normal cup.
-Your child should also be able to feed himself by preschool age.
+Your child should also be able to feed themself by preschool age.

-• Think beyond the basics of toilet training to help your child reach "bathroom independence".
-This means managing his own clothing and personal hygiene, including wiping one's own bottom!
-Introduce and reinforce these skills at home and help your child be successful by simplifying her clothes.
+Think beyond the basics of toilet training to help your child reach "bathroom independence".
+This means managing their own clothing and personal hygiene, including wiping one's own bottom.
+Introduce and reinforce these skills at home and help your child be successful by simplifying their clothes.
 Buckles, overalls and buttons are tricky for small fingers.

-• Help your child use language to her full capacity.
+Help your child use language to their full capacity.
 Small children and parents often develop "short cuts" when communicating (pointing, frowning, grunting, etc).
-Encourage your child to express himself in full sentences even when he is upset.
-This will help the teachers understand his needs better and give your child confidence in the classroom.
+Encourage your child to express themself in full sentences even when upset.
+This will help the teachers understand their needs better and give your child confidence in the classroom.

 Q. My child will be starting soon and is not yet toilet trained: what should I do?

 If your child is trained but has the occasional accident at school, it is no big deal.
-The teacher or director will clean and change him and provide fresh clothing (although some children are reluctant to wear strange clothes so you may want to send along a change in his backpack).
+The teacher or director will clean and change them and provide fresh clothing (please keep a change of clothing in their backpack).

-If your child is using the toilet reliably, don't forget to help him become independent with wiping as he will be expected to carry out this important but often overlooked aspect of toilet training himself.
+If your child is using the toilet reliably, don't forget to help them become independent with wiping as they will be expected to carry out this important but often overlooked aspect of toilet training independently while at school.

-Q. I anticipate that my child will cry when she is left at school.
+Q. I anticipate that my child will cry when I leave.
 How is this situation handled?

 A. It is always difficult to leave a crying child behind, particularly at the beginning of the school year when we are all still getting to know each other.

-However, it has been our experience that the best approach is to give your child a reassuring hug, tell him that he will have a good day and then hand him off to a teacher.
+However, it has been our experience that the best approach is to give your child a reassuring hug, tell them that they will have a good day and then hand them off to a teacher.